Skip to content

 The application of methods of intervention is presented in the development, training, and habilitation of vocal behavior.
 Motor learning and the efficacy of treatment strategies are also taught.
 Finally, factors affecting compliance with recommended therapy are explored.

-Course 4: July 15 - 19
+Course 4: Ends July 18, 2025

 Voice for Performers (2 semester credits)